Active and Healthy Ageing Research Group

 Description

 The group consists of about 25 senior and junior researchers, PhD students and technical and administrative staff.
 We represent many different disciplines and professions - gerontology, occupational therapy, physiotherapy, nursing, public health, sociology, psychology and epidemiology.
 Many of the employees are licensed health care professionals.
-The research group is the core of the interdisciplinary “Centre for Ageing and Supportive Environments” (CASE), which is a collaboration between the university's medical, engineering and social sciences faculties.
+The research group is the core of the interdisciplinary “Centre for Ageing and Supportive Environments” (CASE), which is a collaboration between the university's medical, law, engineering and social sciences faculties.

 Research